drumnickydrum/sequencer/README.md

 ## Dev notes

+### 2/25/2021

+- I forgot to deep copy the pattern array...
+I have been mutating the inner arrays and that is why I have some weird behavior.
+Oh but guess what?
+Now when I do it the right way I can no longer edit on the fly while the transport is started!
+So I think I need to figure out how to follow proper React practices while also updating the pattern that Tone is reading from.
+Or sacrifice either of those for the right functionality.

 ### 2/24/2021

 - The svg icons for cells were totally unneccessary.
 They are now simply divs with border, border-radius, and background.
 The tradeoff is a funny way of handling perfect squares and circles with the `padding-bottom` hack.
 So far so good tho.